rpensch/genome_analysis/wiki.md

 Canu uses a hybrid error correction step prior to assembly.
 First, high-identity short-read sequences are mapped to all the long-read sequences.
 Then, repeats are resolved by placing each short-read sequence in its highest identity repeat copy.
 Lastly, chimera and trimming problems are resolved within the long-read sequences and a consensus sequence is generated for each long-read sequence based on a multiple alignment of the short-read sequences.

+ - How different do different assemblers perform for the same data?

  - Can you see any other letter appart from AGTC in your assembly?
 If so, what are those?

 There are no other letters present in the assembly.